evolution-gaming/prometheus-cassandra-driver/README.md

 - where it is appropriate metrics are grouped under the same name with different set of labels
 - multiple client instances per one JVM are supported and differentiated using the `client` label

+## Compatibility
+* io.prometheus - simple_client
+  * version 0.9.0 or less should be used with versions up to 0.7
+  * version 0.10.0 and more should be used starting from version 1.0

 ## Usage

 Add Evolution Gaming Bintray Maven repository to your artifact resolution: